 Ground Plane and Obstacle Detection Using Lidar

-This example shows how to process 3-D lidar data from a sensor mounted on a vehicle by segmenting the ground plane and finding nearby obstacles.
+This example shows how to process 3-D lidar data from a sensor mounted on a vehicle by segmenting the ground plane (plane below the vehicle), and finding nearby obstacles.
 This can facilitate drivable path planning for vehicle navigation.
 The example also shows how to visualize streaming lidar data.

 Create a Velodyne File Reader

 The lidar data used in this example was recorded using a Velodyne® HDL32E sensor mounted on a vehicle.
 Set up a

 object to read the recorded PCAP file.

 fileName = 'lidarData_ConstructionRoad.pcap'; deviceModel = 'HDL32E'; veloReader = velodyneFileReader(fileName, deviceModel);

 Each scan of lidar data is stored as a 3-D point cloud.
 Efficiently processing this data using fast indexing and search is key to the performance of the sensor processing pipeline.
 This efficiency is achieved using the